MiguelLucas/FEUP-SETR-SEMB/Exam Preparation/1 - Real Time Systems.md

   * Acess to shared resources
   * Hardware interrupts

-Requirements of Real time Systems can be
+Requirements of Real time Systems are
 * Functional (acquiring environment data, direct digital control and human machine interface)
 * Temporal
+* Dependability

-Temporal requirements sets constraints
+Temporal requirements sets constraints that must be met in all instances

+Real Time constraints can be:

+* Soft - Time contraint according to which the associated value **keeps some utility** to the application even after a deadline D, despite a possible degradation of the quality of service

+* Firm - Time constraint according to which the associated value **loses any utility** to the application after a deadline D

+* Hard - Time constraint that, when not met, may generate a **catastrophic failure**